top of page

 A great ending to a fun day on the White Salmon River.

-Before leaving the Gorge the next morning, we decided to do a quick hike/climb of Beacon Rock, an 848-foot basalt volcanic plug on the north shore of the Columbia River.
-The rock is the hard solidified magma that once was the core of the small cinder cone.
-The rest of the mountain was eroded away by the huge ice age floods that surged down the river.
-The United States Geological Survey recently determined the age of this volcano to be approximately 57,000 years old.
+Before leaving the Gorge the next morning, we decided to do a quick hike of Beacon Rock, an 848-foot basalt volcanic plug located on the north shore of the Columbia River.
+This rock consists of the solidified magma that once formed the core of a small cinder cone.
+The rest of the mountain was eroded by massive ice age floods that swept down the river.
+The United States Geological Survey recently estimated the age of this volcano to be around 57,000 years old.

-In 1904, an admirer named Charles Ladd purchased the rock in order to prevent the Army Corps of Engineers to blast it apart to use for a jetty along the river.
+In 1904, Charles Ladd, an admirer, bought the rock to stop the Army Corps of Engineers from blasting it apart for use in a jetty along the river.

 Unfortunately, we had heavy morning fog so our views were cloaked in a layer of clouds.